This is a page of the first FREE section of the MWL 2021 resource. You can purchase access to the full resource HERE

 - Although incremental learning can happen by chance (as a by product of doing something else) an individual also proactively seeks out relevant activities and experiences to help them learn.
 Although these may be complete in and of themselves, an individual has to actively make the connection with what he/she already knows in order to learn from it, it’s not just about doing lots of things!

 - Success is measured in different ways, e.g. (in the short term) through improved job performance and (in the longer term) through career progression.

 - The individual manages their own continuous learning.
 It’s a personal or professional decision and choice about what is to be learned and how it is best achieved.
 Generally, there is little or no support for this type of learning, the individual is entirely on their own.

 Whilst organisations do need to offer a range of continuous learning opportunities, this involves much more than just implementing an online course library, as Shelley Osborne explains.

 “It’s time for L&D and HR professionals to promote the value of continuous learning and move their teams away from the static programs that helped to breed the bad reputation of corporate training.”

-So a continuous learning environment is a workplace where everyone is constantly acquiring new knowledge and skills in many different ways – both planned and unplanned, formal and informal, at work and outside work
+So a continuous learning environment is not a platform but a workplace where everyone is constantly acquiring new knowledge and skills in many different ways – both planned and unplanned, formal and informal, at work and outside work.